 The basis of this course is the earthly life of Christ as recorded in the four Gospels.
 The distinctive character of each Gospel record is studied and the correlation between them is noted.
 This evaluation includes a study of the synoptic relationship between the first three Gospels, as well as the special themes and theology of the Gospel of John, as they relate to the major events and discourses in the life of Christ.
-(Spring, even) Pre-requisite: BLIT 1203
+(Spring, Even)